 WHAT WE DO

-The Bureau of EMS and Preparedness works to ensure the public health and healthcare system are prepared for major or acute threats and emergencies that would impact the health of Utah’s citizens including acts of bioterrorism, outbreaks of infectious disease, other large-scale public health emergencies, and disasters that could result in mass casualties.
-The Bureau is tasked to lead the mitigation, preparedness, response, and recovery efforts for the Utah Department of Health in it’s role as the ESF 8 – Public Health and Medical lead for the State of Utah.
+The Office of Emergency Medical Services and Preparedness works to ensure the public health and healthcare system are prepared for major or acute threats and emergencies that would impact the health of Utah’s citizens including acts of bioterrorism, outbreaks of infectious disease, other large-scale public health emergencies, and disasters that could result in mass casualties.
+The EMSP is tasked to lead the mitigation, preparedness, response, and recovery efforts for the Utah Department of Health and Human Services in it’s role as the ESF 8 – Public Health and Medical lead for the State of Utah.
 More information regarding our planning and response resources can be found under the Response Resources page.

 HOW WE DO IT